josephpjohnson/web/_publications/2009-10-01-paper-title-number-1.md

 citation: 'Joseph P. Johnson, Archana Sangwan and S. Shankaranarayanan, JCAP 01 024 (2022)'
 ---

-We consider an interacting field theory model that describes the interaction be- tween dark energy-dark matter interaction.
-Only for a specific interaction term, this in- teracting field theory description has an equivalent interacting fluid description.
-For inverse power law potentials and linear interaction function, we show that the interacting dark sector model with field-fluid mapping is consistent with four cosmological data sets — Hubble pa- rameter measurements (Hz), Baryonic Acoustic Oscillation data (BAO), Supernova Type Ia data (SN), and High redshift HII galaxy measurements (HIIG).
+We consider an interacting field theory model that describes the interaction between dark energy-dark matter interaction.
+Only for a specific interaction term, this interacting field theory description has an equivalent interacting fluid description.
+For inverse power law potentials and linear interaction function, we show that the interacting dark sector model with field-fluid mapping is consistent with four cosmological data sets — Hubble parameter measurements (Hz), Baryonic Acoustic Oscillation data (BAO), Supernova Type Ia data (SN), and High redshift HII galaxy measurements (HIIG).
 More specifically, these data sets prefer a negative value of interaction strength in the dark sector and lead to consistent best-fit values of Hubble constant and other cosmological parameters.
-Having established that this interacting field theory model is consistent with cosmological observations, we ob- tain quantifying tools to distinguish between the interacting and non-interacting dark sector scenarios.
-We focus on the variation of the scalar metric perturbed quantities as a function of redshift related to structure formation, weak gravitational lensing, and the integrated Sachs- Wolfe effect.
+Having established that this interacting field theory model is consistent with cosmological observations, we obtain quantifying tools to distinguish between the interacting and non-interacting dark sector scenarios.
+We focus on the variation of the scalar metric perturbed quantities as a function of redshift related to structure formation, weak gravitational lensing, and the integrated Sachs-Wolfe effect.
 We show that the difference in the evolution becomes significant for z < 20, for all length scales, and the difference peaks at smaller redshift values z < 5.
 We then discuss the implications of our results for the upcoming missions.